developmenttesting49/RockTest/readme.txt

 Access the correct folder, in this case it is more effective C:\Client\examples\02\demos\after\js-demo

-if an error is raise with the follow sentences
+if an error is raised, run the follow sentences
 > js-starter-code@1.0.0 start
 > lite-server